fmihaja/fmihaja/README.md

 -  Hi, I’m Fandresena Mihaja
 -  I’m interested in for stage to do an internship
--  I’m currently learning Python and C
+-  I’m currently learning PHP,java,Python and C
 -  I’m looking to collaborate on business in banking or cybersecurity or networks
--  How to reach me on gmail:fmihaja041@gmail.com or Facebook:RABENINDRIANA Fandresena Mihaja
+-  How to reach me on gmail:fmihaja041@gmail.com or Facebook:Fandresena Mihaja

 <!---
 fmihaja/fmihaja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.